solidi/hl-mods/workspace/plan/roadmap.md

         1. [x] Transparent
 1. Gameplay
     1. [x] Unreal tournament [kill announcements](https://unreal.fandom.com/wiki/Achievements_and_awards)
-    1. [ ] Capture the Chumtoad
-        1. The object of 'Catch the Chumtoad' is to hold onto the toad as long as you can without being fragged by your friends.
-You receive 1 point for every 10 seconds you hold onto the toad (the time of course is variable).
-Players without the toad can only hurt the toad holder, not each other or themselves, so you can use big weapons as recklessly as you like.
-        1. When someone picked up the Chumtoad, it made several loud clucks, and a text announcement was made "player picked up the Chumtoad".
-        1. When you ran around, there were feathers would fall to the ground in a path and not fade away for 10-15 seconds.
-        1. If you stood still, the Chumtoad would make a long drawn out "bawk" every few seconds.
-        1. You could "throw" the Chumtoad either at the ground, or at another player.
-If caught by the player, they would immediately catch it (this lead to tactics as throwing a Chumtoad at a player, killing them, and taking the Chumtoad back)
-        1. I can't remember if there were weapons allowed or mele only.
-I believe there were modifiers.
-        1. Chumtoad holder had extra health
-        1. Chumtoad holder had faster run speed (I believe this was with guns enabled).
-    1. [ ] What about “kick the Santa hat”?
-Where you are just kicking the hat (or frosty head) around the map?
-Randomly chose two spawn points as goals?
-(AudioCraZ)
-    1. [ ] Arcade mode with points
 1. Weapons
     1. [x] Railgun follows through multiple targets
     1. [x] [Gravity gun](https://www.youtube.com/watch?v=0maGDVs18wo)